Using Docker to Run the AHA Flow

 container_name=any-name-you-like

-docker run -it -d --name ${container_name} stanfordaha/garnet:latest bash
+docker run -it -d --name ${container_name} stanfordaha/garnet:micro-demos bash

 MacOS and Windows 10